junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 >
 > (something happened at school? case fic again? ghost like the one Sam remember at school?
 Cat 3 died, Cat 4 come back? legend that black cat can see through veil, Dean believing)

-### (1991)
+### (1991.12.24 Tuesday)

-> 1991 (Dean 12y, Sam 8y)
+> 1991 Tuesday (Dean 12y, Sam 8y)
 >
 > Broken Bow, Nebraska
 >
-> Christmas, Sam give Dean God amulet
+> Christmas, Sam give Dean God amulet, it's warm (angels have been touched by God, amulet grows hot around God or God-sourced power)

-### (2009)

-> fast-forward, different Cats accompany Dean grow up, always scare him so much to lose each of them and keep losing, not know how much he can take, don't know how they deserve Cat, still don't know if there's anything strange/supernatural/powerful about Cat, still could be all just natural cat
 >
+> (Sam believe Mom die in car accident)
+>
+> Cat steal them gifts, Dean steal them gifts, dress Cat up

+### (fast-forward)

+> **1992 (Dean 13y, Sam 9y)**: Sam has imaginary friend Sully, Dean/John hunt without Sam, Dean promise will talk to John about letting Sam join hunt (Dean ask Cat to be with Sam)
+>
+> **1993.1 (Dean 14y, Sam 10y)**: Rooster Sunrise Motel, Wadsworth, Ohio; Baba Yaga case (Caitlin, Travis Johnson)
+>
+> 1994 summer (Dean 15y, Sam 11y (6th grade)): Mayflower Motel, Housatonic, Massachusetts (John gone for 2 weeks), Sam/Dean taken care of by maid Donna
+>
+> **1995 (Dean 16y, Sam 12y)**: Dean crossbow hits werewolf with silver-tipped arrow in heart, (with John) take it into the woods to burn, Dean injured from the werewolf hunt
+>
+> **1995 summer (Dean 16y, Sam 12y)**: Dean get caught stealing food, sent to Sonny's boys home for 2 months (where did Cat go? forced separation?
+Sam/Bobby take care of Cat for him?), meet Robin; Sam sent to live with Bobby
+>
+> 1995 (Dean 16y, Sam 12y): Sam (at school?) win a Division Championship Soccer trophy
+>
+> **1996.7.4 (Dean 17y, Sam 13y)**: Fourth of July fireworks (a full box), accidentally burn down the field
+>
+> **1997 summer (Dean 18y, Sam 14y)**: Dean/Sam hunt a werewolf
+>
+> 1997.11 (Dean 18y, Sam 14y): Truman High School, Fairfax, Indiana, Dean girlfriend Amanda Heckerling, Sam fight bully
+>
+> **1997?
+(Dean 18y, Sam 14y)**: Sam run away on Dean's watch, Flagstaff, Arizona, for 2 weeks and adopt a dog  Bones, live on junk food; Dean think Sam's dead (Cat help find Sam)
+>
+> 1998 (Dean 19y, Sam 15y): Dean/John hunt a kitsune with Sam's help (Sam at school)
+>
+> 1998 (Dean 19y, Sam 15y): Sam is a Mathlete in high school (Sam at school)
+>
+> 1998/1999 (Dean 19y, Sam 15y): Sam/John in Orlando banshee case, Dean solo trip in Lisa's place (Cicero, Indiana)
+>
+> **2001-2005 (Dean 22-26y, Sam 18-22y)**: Stanford era, Dean date Cassie (because of Cat?), Athens, Ohio; solo hunt a pair of vetala, voodoo in New Orleans

+### (2008.9.18 Thursday)

+> fast-forward, different Cats accompany Dean grow up, always scare him so much to lose each of them and keep losing, not know how much he can take, don't know how they deserve Cat, still don't know if there's anything strange/supernatural/powerful about Cat, still could be all just natural cat (Dean gets teased because he's like "witch with a black cat")
+>
 > 101 Sam see Dean's solo hunting but still with Cat, "You still kept him?"
 "Where else would he go? -- Where else would *I* go without him?"
 >
 > S3 Cat desperately try to save Dean but can't, crying before Hell hound gets him.
 Dean last word ask Sam to take care of Cat
 >
 > 401 Dean finds Bobby/Sam, first thing asking about Cat, but both say Cat's missing.
 Dean can't find him anywhere.
 Until Cas come and tell him he occupied different vessels.
 Dean realize it's Cas all along, saving him, growing up with him, has died for him so many times already, hugging him, thanking him.
-Cas from 401 isn't hammer angel at all, he's been living/growing up with Dean for the past 25y, it feels longer than his entire existence. (cat is a strong spirit creature that can connect to holy power without combust for a few year, but would still eventually deteriorate, "That's why you had to keep jumping around"; Jimmy was born 1973, 6y older than Dean, when they first met Dean was 5y, Jimmy was 11y, Cas can either choose cat or wait until Jimmy is ready at 36y, he chose cat.)
-They still have an apocalypse coming, but they have each other to fight against it.
-(Dean to Cas: "I'm so sorry everything my dad put you through" Cas: "I'm so sorry for everything he put *you* through.
+Cas from 401 isn't hammer angel at all, he's been living/growing up with Dean for the past 25y, it feels longer than his entire existence. (cat is a strong spirit creature that can connect to holy power without combust for a few year, but would still eventually deteriorate, "That's why you had to keep jumping around"; Jimmy was born 1973, 6y older than Dean, when they first met Dean was 5y, Jimmy was 11y, Cas can either choose cat or wait until Jimmy is ready at 36y, he chose cat.
+The order forbids them to "walk the earth" or "set foot on earth", Cas: "they didn't say I can't set paws on Earth", Cas knows it's always destined to be Dean, he just wants to be there to make sure he's safe) They still have an apocalypse coming, but they have each other to fight against it.
+>
+> (Dean to Cas: "I'm so sorry everything my dad put you through" Cas: "I'm so sorry for everything he put *you* through.
 I tried to help, but there's only so much can a cat do.
 My vessel has very strong instinct most of times that they overwhelm me."
 Dean: "I know you're an angel" "You do?"
 "All cats are, but you, more so than any")